OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ### XHR

-XHR stands for [XmlHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests (e.g., `POST`, `GET`, etc.) to interact with servers.
+XHR stands for [XmlHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.
 In the new JavaScript runtime, XHR implements additional security measures by requiring [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and simple [CORS](https://www.w3.org/TR/cors/).

 In the following code sample, the `getTemperature()` function sends a web request to get the temperature of a particular area based on thermometer ID.
 The `sendWebRequest()` function uses XHR to issue a `GET` request to an endpoint that can provide the data.